Lead Hazard Control Program

 - Reduce unsafe, unsanitary housing conditions

 - Encourage neighborhood preservation, neighborhood reinvestment, and to promote community pride

 - Improve the housing conditions of low and moderate income owner occupants, and

 - Correct housing code violations

-The Rehabilitation Program assists homeowners who live outside of the City of Memphis and within Shelby County.
-Applicants must live either in Arlington, Bartlett, Collierville, Germantown, Unincorporated Memphis/Shelby County, or Millington.
+The Rehabilitation Program assists homeowners who live in all parts of Shelby County, Tennessee, including the City of Memphis.
+Applicants can also live in Arlington, Bartlett, Collierville, Germantown, Unincorporated Memphis/Shelby County, or Millington.
 You must also meet HUD income requirements as shown in the chart below.

 Do you have questions about the Housing Rehabilitation Program?

 Some answers to your questions can be found under the Frequently Asked Questions section of this page.
 If more information is needed, please contact Sarah Johnson at 901-222-7603 weekdays between 8:00 a.m. and 4:30 p.m. for pre-screening and to receive an application.
 Sarah can answer any questions that you may have and will be able to provide you with further information on the Housing Rehabilitation Program.

 Contact Tom Fletcher at 901-222-7608 with questions regarding rehabilitation program awards.